 Certification and educational bodies that offer training have been able to capitalize by developing a large number of programs that appeal to every segment of the profession.
 If you include all of the encompassing information security certification programs (i.e. CISSP, CISM, etc), the 24 SANS GIAC certifications programs, and vendor-based certifications (i.e. RSA, Symantec, etc), there are more than 50 options.
 It can be argued no organization has been more effective in marketing certifications than ISC(2), and its CISSP; as of August, ISC(2) confirmed there are 76,335 active CISSPs worldwise, almost double the number of SANS/GIAC certified security professionals.
 ISC(2) claims on its website that by holding the CISSP, you will have “higher earning potential”, “expanded career opportunities” and “join an elite network”, it is no wonder that this certification is the most popular.

-With messages of this strength, and the
+With messages of this strength, and the corresponding numbers

 To find out, infosecleaders.com launched an independent survey that was open to all information security professionals, and promoted through the media, conference presentations, and social media.
 The survey polled those holding information security certifications, those not holding information security certifications, and those holding the CISSP.
 In total, there were 1349 respondents to the survey, of which 1000 held at least one information security certification.
 Fifty-two percent of the respondents (699), either currently hold (667) or had once held (32) the CISSP certification.